zlenner/azaad-vote/README.md

-## Azaad Vote
+# Azaad Vote

-# About
+## About

-This project was created to facilitate voters in Pakistan to find their local voting information for Pakistan Tehreek-i-Insaaf candidates.
+This project has been created to facilitate voters in Pakistan to find their local voting information for Pakistan Tehreek-i-Insaaf candidates.
 This is especially important because there is a nationwide crackdown and disinformation campaign against the party to put it on unequal footing for the elections.
-The purpose of the project is thus to help counter the undemocratic elements within the country.
+The crackdown included banning Pakistan Tehreek-i-Insaaf's party symbol, which has forced candidates to run with other symbols causing mass confusion.
+The purpose of the project is thus to help make the elections more democratic by helping voters to vote for who they want to.